Death and state funeral of Võ Nguyên Giáp: Domestic

 In Vietnam, news of Giáp's death spread quickly through the local social media, especially through Facebook, before state-owned media began to pick it up.
 VnExpress reported the news more than four hours later, and other domestic media began to report the story.
 However, before an official acknowledgement from the government, the media could only briefly mention the news without any commentary.

 The following day, the Vietnam News Agency acknowledged the news that Giáp had died and announced a national funeral.
-There was an immediate outpouring of grief in the country, and many people regarded Giáp as the second-most important figure of Vietnam's 20th-century history, behind Ho Chi Minh.
+There was an immediate outpouring of grief in the country, and many people regarded Giáp as the second-most important figure of Vietnam's 20th-century history, after Ho Chi Minh.
 His family opened his residence for visitations and hundreds of thousands of people came to pay their respects before the funeral.